funktionale-programmierung/bob2015/2017/pikus.md

 ### Yevgen Pikus

-I studied computer since at TU Braunschweig.
-During the study I was an active member of Scala User Group Braunschweig.
-Since December 2015 I am a researcher and a Ph.D. student at Fraunhofer ISST in Dortmund and I am working on the development of IoT ecosystems, BigData platforms and business processes management applications.
+Yevgen Pikus studied computer since at TU Braunschweig.
+During the study he was an active member of Scala User Group Braunschweig.
+Since December 2015 he is a researcher and a Ph.D. student at Fraunhofer ISST in Dortmund and he is working on the development of IoT ecosystems, BigData platforms and business processes management applications.